 Provision of Primary and Secondary Healthcare in Urozgan Province

-Health Emergency Response (HER): basic package of health services (BPHS) and essential package of hospital services (EPHS) through 64 health facilities in Uruzgan Province.
-The project is part of program supported by UNICEF (till end of 2023) with financial assistance of World Bank and Asian Development Bank.
+Strengthening Access to Essential Food Security and Health Services (Support for Afghan People); SAFE Projects: basic package of health services (BPHS) and essential package of hospital services (EPHS) through 64 health facilities in Urozgan Province.
+The project is part of program supported by UNICEF (till end of Dec 2026) with financial assistance of Asian Development Bank (ADB).

-Provision of Primary and Secondary Healthcare in Urozgan Province is managing provision of BPHS at the Primary Health Care facilities, EPHS at the Provincial Hospital and District Hospital, and additional value-added high impact interventions for MNCAH to contribute to improving the health status of people in Urozgan, with a focus on reducing the maternal, new-born, infant and child mortality, reducing the incidence of communicable diseases, and improving child health and nutrition.
+Provision of Primary and Secondary Healthcare manages provision of BPHS at the Primary Health Care facilities, EPHS at the Provincial Hospital and District Hospital, and additional value-added high impact interventions for MNCAH to contribute to improving the health status of people in Urozgan.

 The provision of BPHS, EPHS and value add MNCAH interventions improve access to quality healthcare for the general population with special focus on vulnerable groups including women, children, disabled, internally displaced people (IDP), people living with chronic infectious and non-infectious diseases, and other marginalized groups.